jessicarush/react-notes/nextjs_app_router.md

 Middleware allows you to run code before a request is completed.
 Then, based on the incoming request, you can modify the response by rewriting, redirecting, modifying the request or response headers, or responding directly.

 Middleware runs before cached content and routes are matched.

 Use the file middleware.js in the root of your project to define Middleware.
-In other wprds, it should be at the same level as your `app` directory.
+In other words, it should be at the same level as your `app` directory.

 ```javascript
 import { NextResponse } from 'next/server';